 To solve these problems, we have proposed a new garden space that will provide a handicap accessible walkway that begins in one of the parking bays and extends into and through the garden space.
 At one point, the walkway becomes a bridge that crosses over a depressed area doubling as a ‘rain garden’ intended to alleviate the drainage problem.

 The cost of materials for the Entry Garden were paid for by a generous gift from Mike and Pat Hyer.
 The garden was built and installed by these classes:

 Paul Chumbley and Lisa Lipsey of the Hahn staff have been working closely with the classes.

 Click here to see a short video produced in SketchUp that gives an impression of what the garden will look like once completed.

-The annual beds on Washington Street have been a big hit this past summer.
+The annual beds on Washington Street have been a big hit with campus visitors.
 While no auto accidents have been reported on Washington Street due to passersby being distracted by the colors, the line to get pictures taken with the plants has been significant.
-Probably the most stunning feature has been the performance of the giant elephant ears, Colocasia gigantea 'Thailand Giant.'
-The rest of the annuals were a generous gift from Jim Monroe of Greenbrier Nurseries in Roanoke and Beckley.
-His gift of bedding plants was so generous and numerous that we used the leftover annuals in many other beds throughout the garden.

 As part of their class project, the Department of Horticulture course in Landscape Construction (Hort 3544) placed new pavers on the bridge.
 Over time the asphalt walkway had subsided so that whenever it rained, there was standing water on the bridge for several days afterward.
 New grades were set, the right amount of fill was brought in and voilà!--drainage problem solved!
 And it looks great too!